Lloople/vapor-maker-commands/README.md

 ]
 ```

-Register the commands in your `configure.swift` file
+Register the commands in your `configure.swift` file:

 ```swift
 app.registerMakerCommands()